 It is essential that we are paid by our clients in time to pay the media.
 Clients will receive media invoices, in accordance with agreed media schedules, at weekly intervals, any necessary adjustments being made at the end of the month.
 Production and additional service invoices are submitted as the work on each item is completed.

 Some suppliers, particularly film production companies, market research organisations and exhibition contractors, require payment in advance or at various stages in production.
-In these instances we will render interim invoices and clients will be expected to pay them immediately upon presentation.
+In these instances, we will render interim invoices and clients will be expected to pay them immediately upon presentation.
 All media invoices must be paid by the 20th of the month following invoice date, in order that we are able to pay the media by 25th.
-Media recognition terms oblige us to pay media on the due date, otherwise we will be surcharged and this may put the recognition status in jeopardy.
+Media recognition terms oblige us to pay media on the due date, otherwise, we will be surcharged and this may put the recognition status in jeopardy.
 Any media invoices not paid by the 25th of the following month will be subject to a 3% surcharge.

-We issue a proforma invoice for 50% of the total cost of website projects due to the intense nature of the work involved.
+We issue a proforma invoice for 50% of the total cost of new client projects and website projects.
 Payment must be received before the project commences.

-Fee invoices are presented monthly and are due for payment within 14 days.
+Fee invoices are presented monthly and are due for payment within 30 days.
 Invoices in respect of disbursements or other obligations entered into on behalf of clients will be presented twice monthly and are due for payment within 10 days.

-We always quote on digital work be it PPC advertising or producing a new website.
+We always quote on digital work – be it PPC advertising or producing a new website.
 However, we cannot always foresee software updates from companies such as WordPress, Magento and Craft.
 Occasionally we have to implement an update and this might result in a cost that is passed on to our clients.
 We will always advise on this as soon as we are aware.